gavrya/ts-react-vite-npm-lib-template/README.md

 # This command creates a commit in the gh-pages branch with the specified commit message.
 # The commit itself doesn't introduce any changes to the branch because it's empty.
 # However, this initial commit is often used as a placeholder to initialize the branch.
-git commit --allow-empty -m "Init gh-pages branch"
+git commit --allow-empty -m "chore: init"

 # This command pushes the local gh-pages branch, including the empty commit you created earlier, to the remote repository named origin.
 # As a result, the remote repository now has a branch called gh-pages with the empty commit, and you can use this branch to publish content or set up a GitHub Pages site.